1. South Island

 DESCRIPTION:

 A picturesque 25 minute drive from Nelson, and 2hrs from Picton, turn off at the Cable Bay road at Hira and travel 8km further on a sealed road.
 This camp with stunning bay views is on the historic cable station site where the first telegraph link came from Sydney in 1876.
 Large mature native trees surround this camp, and an extra well-sheltered, tenting area over the creek includes a tenting oasis, and in the creek are tame eels.
 The ablutions are modern and spotless and include disability facilities, while the kitchen has gas hobs, microwaves, fridges and a BBQ under the front covered veranda.
 At the rear of the building is a laundry with auto washer and dryer.
 There is safe swimming at the beach, great kayaking, the Cable Bay walkway, a boat ramp (4WD only) and a safety trampoline for the children.
 Wifi is available and camping with dogs is by request, please book first.
-The whole area is steeped in history, so talk to your friendly hosts Josephine and Nigel whose family have been here since 1920.
+The whole area is steeped in history, so talk to your friendly hosts.

 Phone(s):